 How many agents have been killed in the line of duty?

-A total of 36 agents have been designated as service martyrs—agents killed in the line of duty as the result of a direct adversarial force or at the hand of an adversary.
-In addition, 16 agents have lost their lives in the performance of their duty, but not necessarily during an adversarial confrontation (such as in the “hot pursuit” of a criminal).
+A number of FBI agents have been designated as service martyrs—agents killed in the line of duty as the result of a direct adversarial force or at the hand of an adversary.
+In addition, other FBI agents have lost their lives in the performance of their duty, but not necessarily during an adversarial confrontation (such as in the “hot pursuit” of a criminal).
 See our Hall of Honor for more information and a list of agents in both categories.

 Do agents have to look or dress in a certain way?

 As representatives of the FBI around the world, agents are expected to dress and act professionally.
 This does not mean that all agents have to wear the stereotypical dark suit with a white, starched shirt.
 Agents perform many different roles that require different kinds of attire.
 For example, agents on evidence response teams often wear cargo pants or jeans when digging through debris for clues, and agents making arrests wear FBI raid jackets and other gear that clearly identify them.

 For more FAQs on special agents, see the.

 What type of applicants does the FBI investigate?